antosubash/blog/src/_posts/orchard-core/orchard-core-create-content-with-code.md

 ## Intro

 In this post we will see how to create content types using the code in Orchard Core.
+We will see how to create content types with different parts and fields.
+We will also see how to create content items using the code.

 ## Create a CMS